 , where provincial troops were employed in droves.

 To his credit, Claudius resists the political pressure

-of the Roman Senate.
+.
 The imperial leadership by that time were no doubt aware the provinces – Gaul, Spain and Africa in particular – would make critical contributions.
 To maintain her privileges and position, he argued, the empire must attract “excellence to Rome from whatever source … uniting not merely individuals but whole territories and peoples under the name of Rome.”
 19

 He points out that talented provincials and ex-soldiers formed the basis of Rome’s successful settlements and colonies throughout the world, thus renewing “the exhausted empire.”
 While the ideal of a Roman commonweal